About the competition

 Biology Challenge stimulates students’ curiosity for the natural world and encourages them to take an interest in biology outside of school.
 Questions will be set on the school curriculum, but the competition will also reward those students whose knowledge of the subject has been increased by reading books and magazines, watching natural history programmes, taking notice of the news media for items of biological interest, and are generally aware of our natural flora and fauna.

-Biology Challenge 2020 will take place between 10th - 31st March 2020.
+Biology Challenge 2020 took place between 10th - 31st March 2020.
 The competition consists of two, 25-minute online tests.
 These are taken in schools under staff-supervised exam conditions at any time convenient during the competition dates.

 The Biology Challenge is organised by the UK Biology Competitions committee and administered by the Royal Society of Biology.